etal/cnvkit-dnanexus/cnvkit_rna/Readme.developer.md

 ## Implementation

-This app runs the "batch" command of CNVkit and exposes most of the available options.
+This app runs the "import-rna" command of CNVkit and exposes most of the available options.

 ## Running this app with additional computational resources